 Myanmar

-DRC has been providing humanitarian-development nexus assistance to people affected by displacement in Myanmar since 2009, including currently across three states of Kachin, northern Shan, and Rakhine States.
+DRC is providing humanitarian and development assistance to people affected by displacement in Myanmar and has been operational in the country since 2009 - currently, with activities across Kachin, northern Shan, and Rakhine States.

 Displacement trends